- What is breast reconstruction?

 - To learn more

-Anaplastic large cell lymphoma or ALCL: a rare type of non-Hodgkin lymphoma that may be slightly more common in women who have breast implants.
+Anaplastic large cell lymphoma or ALCL: a rare type of non-Hodgkin lymphoma that might be slightly more common in women who have breast implants.
 ALCL is not cancer of the breast tissue, but develops in the scar capsule next to the implant.

 Areola: the darker area around the nipple of the breast.